Broobs26/summer-research/README.md

 2) Once communications are complete, downscale the image taken on the SparkFun Edge and then transfer it via I2C over to the NUCLEO-L476RG board.
 3) Run inferences on images with the new low power camera module, and measure power draw (This can only be done for the NUCLEO board).
 4) Measure the current consumption of the STM32H747I-DISCO board as well, just as a comparison point (I was meaning to do this, but never got around to it).
+5) Figure out a wakeup routine for waking the NUCLEO-L476RG board from SLEEP or STOP mode (See main.cpp in the respective code folder).

 NOTES:
 The SparkFun Edge board CANNOT be powered externally.